Key Learning Points

 To me, a ‘real’ allergic reaction is serious and produces an anaphylactic reaction that can be life-threatening.

-However, the word 'allergic' has come to be associated with reactions that produce a hypersensitive reaction.
+However, we now associate the word ‘allergic’ with reactions that produce a hypersensitive reaction: not even remotely anaphylactic.
 Read more here.

 Don’t confuse these with reactions due to stress or exhaustion!